RayAndrade/TheRayCode/CPP/Factory/README.md

     }
 };
 ```
-The next interface we create is **Creator**.
-Note that the Creator may also provide some default implementation of the factory method.
+Next we create an interface we call **Creator**.

 The Creator class declares the factory method that is supposed to return an object of a Product class.
 The Creator's subclasses usually provide the implementation of this method.

-Note that the **Creator** may also provide some default implementation of the factory method.
+Note that the **Creator** may also provide some default implementation of the *factory method*.

 ```c++
 #include "Product.h"

 class Creator { };
 ```
-Also note that, despite its name, the Creator's primary responsibility is not creating products.
-Usually, it contains some core business logic that
+Also note that, despite its name, the Creator's primary responsibility is **not** creating products.
-relies on Product objects, returned by the factory method.
+Usually, it contains some core business logic that relies on Product objects,
+returned by the factory method.
-Subclasses can indirectly change that business logic by overriding the factory method and returning a different type of product from it.
+Subclasses can indirectly change that business logic by overriding the factory method
+and returning a different type of product from it.

 ```c++